osipov/compose-postgres-openwhisk/README.md

     cf login -a api.ng.bluemix.net

-to authenticate with IBM Bluemix and then enter your Bluemix email, password, and the deployment space as prompted.
+to authenticate with IBM Bluemix and then enter your Bluemix email, password, as well as the deployment organization and space as prompted.

+*NOTE:* you will need to remember your selection of the deployment organization and space for the configuration of the OpenWhisk action

 To create a new Cloudant database, run the following commands from your command line